 The State of Florida mandates specific health evaluations and immunizations for children attending Florida schools.
 Upon your child's entrance into school and each year, it is important that you review these requirements and ensure that your child is in compliance with the State regulations.
 The mandated health information must be recorded on Florida State forms, which are provided by your Florida medical provider.
 If your child is entering a Florida school from another state, a Florida medical provider must be consulted and their records must be transferred over to the mandated forms, DH 680 and DH 3040.
-The completed forms MUST be returned to school by your child's first day of school or your child will be excluded from school.
+The completed forms MUST be returned to school by your child will be excluded from school.
 Forms are needed for students entering EC-2, EC-3, EC-4, Kindergarten, 7th Grade, and all students NEW to Hillel.
 For any health-related questions contact Nurse Robin, LPN, at rnoble@hilleldayschool.org.